Ircama/ELM327-emulator/README.md

                         Set the INET socket port used by ELM327-emulator.
   -H INET_FORWARD_HOST, --forward_host INET_FORWARD_HOST
-                        Set the INET host used by ELM327-emulator.when forwarding the client interaction to a remote host.
+                        Set the INET host used by ELM327-emulator.when forwarding the client interaction to a remote OBDII port.
   -N INET_FORWARD_PORT, --forward_port INET_FORWARD_PORT
-                        Set the INET socket port used by ELM327-emulator when forwarding the client interaction to a remote host.
+                        Set the INET socket port used by ELM327-emulator when forwarding the client interaction to a remote OBDII port.
   -S FORWARD_SERIAL_PORT, --forward_serial_port FORWARD_SERIAL_PORT
-                        Set the serial device port used by ELM327-emulator when forwarding the client interaction to a device.
+                        Set the serial device port used by ELM327-emulator when forwarding the client interaction to a serial device.
   -B FORWARD_SERIAL_BAUDRATE, --forward_serial_baudrate FORWARD_SERIAL_BAUDRATE
-                        Set the serial device baud rate used by ELM327-emulator when forwarding the client interaction to a device.
+                        Set the device baud rate used by ELM327-emulator when forwarding the client interaction to a serial device.
   -T FORWARD_TIMEOUT, --forward_timeout FORWARD_TIMEOUT
                         Set forward timeout as floating number (default is 5 seconds).